 Havre de Grace is a somewhat small coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Maryland.
 With a population of 13,792 people and five constituent neighborhoods, Havre de Grace is the 70th largest community in Maryland.

-Havre de Grace is a decidedly white-collar city, with fully 86.16% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Havre de Grace is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Havre de Grace who work in office and administrative support (15.31%), management occupations (14.19%), and sales jobs (8.15%).
+Havre de Grace is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Havre de Grace is a city of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Havre de Grace who work in management occupations (12.01%), office and administrative support (11.69%), and business and financial occupations (7.30%).

 Also of interest is that Havre de Grace has more people living here who work in computers and math than 95% of the places in the US.

-One of the nice things about Havre de Grace is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Havre de Grace is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 The most common language spoken in Havre de Grace is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Polish and German/Yiddish.